thomasalrin/knife-profitbricks/README.md

 ### knife profitbricks server create

 Provisions a new server and then perform a Chef bootstrap (using the SSH protocol).
 The goal of the bootstrap is to get Chef installed on the target system so it can run Chef Client with a Chef Server.

+During provisioning your public SSH key will be uploaded to the newly created server, thus you should make sure a public key exists at `~/.ssh/id_rsa.pub` or provide a different key via the `--public-key-file` option.

 The following knife-profitbricks options are required: